ugis142/DialogsAB_JS/06.12.DOM/DOM.md

 - Each node in the DOM tree is identified by a node type.
 JavaScript uses integer numbers to determine the node types.

                 value

-Node.ELEMENT_NODE	1	An Element node like <p> or <div>.
+Node.ELEMENT_NODE	1	An Element node like < p> or < div>.

 Node.TEXT_NODE	3	The actual Text inside an Element or Attr.

 Node.CDATA_SECTION_NODE	4	A CDATASection, such as <!CDATA[[ … ]]>.

-Node.PROCESSING_INSTRUCTION_NODE	7	A ProcessingInstruction of an XML document, such as <?xml-stylesheet … ?>.
+Node.PROCESSING_INSTRUCTION_NODE	7	A ProcessingInstruction of an XML document, such as  < ?xml-stylesheet … ? >

 Node.COMMENT_NODE	8	A Comment node, such as <!-- … -->.

 Node.DOCUMENT_NODE	9	A Document node.

-Node.DOCUMENT_TYPE_NODE	10	A DocumentType node, such as <!DOCTYPE html>.
+Node.DOCUMENT_TYPE_NODE	10	A DocumentType node, such as < !DOCTYPE html >.

 Node.DOCUMENT_FRAGMENT_NODE	11	A DocumentFragment node.